 In light of these lessons, in September 2009, the IMF and World Bank revamped the program, to include the following new features:

 - More candid and transparent assessments.
-The introduction of a Risk Assessment Matrix, developed by the IMF based on an approach pioneered by the Bank of England and others, is designed to make the analysis of stability assessments in the context of the FSAP more systematic, candid, and transparent.
+The Risk Assessment Matrix was introduced to make the analysis of stability assessments in the context of the FSAP more systematic, candid, and transparent.

 - Improved analytical toolkit.
 New assessment methodologies are being developed by the Fund to better identify linkages between the broader economy and the financial sector; and cover a greater variety of sources of risk.
 Also, more emphasis is being put on cross-country links, spillover effects, and coordination arrangements.

 - More flexible modular assessments, tailored to country needs.
-Instead of “one-size-fits-all” assessments, there is now the flexibility to conduct financial stability or development assessments in separate modules, conducted by the IMF or the World Bank, respectively.
+There is now the flexibility to conduct financial stability or development assessments in separate modules, conducted by the IMF or the World Bank, respectively.

 - Better targeting of standards assessments.
 Risk-based assessments of the standards that apply to the regulation and supervision of banks, securities markets, and insurance have been introduced to better target the assessments of these standards.